Overview¶

 region_id

-in top-most level of thelibrary_spec
+in the top-most level oflibrary_spec

-should correspond to one modality in themodalities
+must correspond to one modality inmodalities

 . - The